 Humber is constantly expanding its waste management program and has introduced holistic solutions to reduce waste production and encourage reuse, recycling and composting on campus.

-Humber College and the University of Guelph-Humber received new centralized four-stream sorting stations in 2020.
+Humber College and the University of Guelph-Humber use centralized four-stream sorting stations to segment waste on campus (recycling, garbage, organics, and paper).

 How do I reduce and recycle on campus?